Hungarian Astronautical Society

-Hungarian Astronautical Society abbreviated as MANT (Magyar Asztronautikai Társaság) is a non-profit organization focusing on educational and informative activities on space science, founded in 1986.
+Hungarian Astronautical Society abbreviated as MANT (Magyar Asztronautikai Társaság), is a non-profit organization focusing on educational and informative activities on space science, founded in 1986.

 The association considers itself a successor of the Astronautical Committee of the association called Scientific Lyceum (Hun. abbr.: TIT), founded in 1956; and the Central Astronautical Section of the Federation of Technological and Sciences Associations (Hun. abbr.: MTESZ).

-Members of the Society are space researchers, other professionals concerned in space related fields and others interested in the interdisciplinary and state-of-the-art uses of outer space.
+Members of the society are space researchers, other professionals concerned in space-related fields and others interested in the interdisciplinary and state-of-the-art uses of outer space.

-Hungarian Astronautical Society

 Aims

-Main aims of the Society are:
+The main aims of the society are: